PdxCodeGuild/Full-Stack-Day-Class/js/notes/typesandvars.md

 var fruitToPrice = {"apple": 0.99};
 ```

-Once a variable is declared, you don't use `var` to reference it.
+Once a variable is declared, you don"t use `var` to reference it.
 ```js
 "Hi, " + name;  //> "Hi, David"
 ```